capitalone/slackbot-destroyer/README.md

+# United Income at Capital One created this project with the intention of it helping us with some internal Slackbot annoyances.
+This project has not gained wide adoption.
+As such, we have stopped providing updates to this project and archived it as of October 28th, 2021.

 # <img alt="Avatar for Slackbot Destroyer" src="assets/slackbot-destroyer-avatar.png" width=50px/>&nbsp;&nbsp;Slackbot Destroyer :mega: :x:

 This bot deletes auto responses from Slack's very own Slackbot.
 If you'd like to be rid of the responses in certain channels in your organization, you can employ the `Slackbot Destroyer` to fight on your behalf.